 There are now more than 120 international schools across the country, with most centred on México City, Guadalajara and Monterrey.
 Many established schools follow an American curriculum, while others offer German, Swiss or British programmes.

 There are also many Spanish-medium international schools catering primarily to local families, as well as bilingual and dual-curriculum schools.
-Of Mexico’s 120 IB World Schools, 8 are English-medium, 69 are bilingual in Spanish and English and the remainder teach in Spanish.
-Among these, 76 schools are authorised to teach the International Baccalaureate Diploma and 18 offer three IB programmes.
+Of Mexico’s 123 IB World Schools, 113 offer instruction in Spanish and 83 in English.
+Over half of the total are bilingual.
+Among these, 79 schools are authorised to teach the International Baccalaureate Diploma.

 The Association of American Schools in México has 19 members, including historic schools such as The American School Foundation – México City, which offers the IB Diploma, the American high school diploma and México’s bachillerato to 2,500 students of more than 40 nationalities.